 - Health problems

-The discussions are solely around what is going on in the patient’s life.
+The discussions are based solely on what is going on in the patient’s life.
 This helps the counselor and the patient to target their individual needs so the healing process can begin.
 Privacy is not an issue in individual therapy.
 This kind of therapy works around the client’s schedule, which is another advantage to one-on-one counseling.
 Another advantage of individual counseling is the pace and course are set solely by the client.

 Addiction is often called a family disease.
 It can creep into every aspect of the addicted individual’s life, including their family.
-Dealing with addiction as a family is complicated and uncomfortable.
+Dealing with an addiction as a family is complicated and uncomfortable.
 Family therapy helps to mend damaged relationships that may have been impacted during the time of substance abuse.
 This type of therapy also gives each family member an opportunity to speak with a professional and work through trauma associated with their struggling loved one.

 12-step programs are programs to help people overcome their addiction.
 The original 12-step program was based on spiritual principles and God.
 Many non-religious organizations use the 12-step program to their advantage.
 Some of the steps are foundational, and some of the steps are utilized daily.

-The 12-steps in the program
+The 12-steps in the program:

 - The admittance of being powerless of the substance or situation